 The Federal Stafford Student Loan Program (Unsubsidized) was authorized by the Higher Education Amendments of 1992 and provides loans to middle-income borrowers who do not qualify, in whole or part, for federal interest subsidies under the Federal Stafford Loan (subsidized) program.
 Undergraduates may borrow up to \$5,500 during their freshman year, \$6,500 during the sophomore year, and \$7,500 during the junior and senior years.
-Interest rates are fixed at the time of application.
-The borrower is responsible for payment or capitalization of interest while in school.
+On August 9, 2013 President Obama signed the Bipartisan Student Loan Certainty Act of 2013 (P.L.
+113-28), changing how student loan interest rates are determined.
+The bill links interest rates on new federal education loans made on or after July 1, 2013 to the 10-year Treasury rate, plus a fixed margin.
+The interest rates on new loans are still fixed for the life of the loan; however, each year's new loans will have different fixed rates, based on current market rates.
 The amounts and information about the loan application process will be provided to students on their Financial Aid Award Notification.
 All applicants must complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for this loan.
 All borrowers must be accepted for enrollment and be enrolled for at least six (6) semester hours and making satisfactory academic progress.
 Borrowers must also be United States citizens or permanent residents.
 First-time borrowers must also complete an entrance interview and Master Promissory Note.
 Effective July 1, 1994 the Federal Supplemental Loan for Students (FSLS) was repealed and shifted to the Federal Unsubsidized Stafford Loan Program.
 To qualify, the borrower must be an independent student.
 Also, dependent students whose parents have been denied access to the Federal Plus Loan due to adverse credit are eligible.
 Undergraduates who are at freshman and sophomore status may be eligible to borrow up to \$4,000 in addition to the existing subsidized and unsubsidized limits.
 Undergraduates who are at the junior and senior status may be eligible to borrow up to \$5,000 in addition to the existing subsidized and unsubsidized limits.
 Applicants must also complete a Free Application for Federal Student Aid (FAFSA) for this consideration.